 Kissing the Muse

 The muse is a mirror of your inner artist.
 She reflects your innate creative potential—as the author of your own life’s story, and as a supporting character on the world’s stage.
-It doesn’t matter whether you dabble with watercolor, or cake frosting, write poetry or prose, or can't draw a stick figure to save your sister.
-Kissing your muse will rekindle a spark of mystery, magic, and a touch of the divine in your life that illuminates your way to happiness—through a unique and transformative art-making practice.
+It doesn’t matter whether you dabble with watercolor, or cake frosting, write poetry or prose, or can't draw a stick figure to save your sister, kissing your muse will illuminate your unique creative path to happiness.